marchese29/depth2stereo/README.md

 ## Usage
 The usage text is pretty self-explanatory:
 ```
-usage: driver.py [-h] [--reverse] [--stretch]
+usage: driver.py [-h] [--reverse] [--stretch] [--num-layers 5-25]
-                 [--num-layers 5-24]
-                 [--center-plane 0-24]
+                 [--center-plane 0-25]
-                 [--save-image SAVE_IMAGE]
                  depthmap

 Depth-map to stereogram converter.

 positional arguments:
   depthmap             File location of the depth map in a readable image
                        format.

 optional arguments:
   -h, --help           show this help message and exit
   --reverse            Indicates that the depth map is inverted (darker ==
                        closer)
   --stretch            Scale values to 0-255
-  --num-layers 5-24
-                        The number of layers of depth.
+  --num-layers 5-25    The number of layers of depth.
-  --center-plane 0-24
-                        The number of depth layers to appear behind the center
+  --center-plane 0-25  The number of depth layers to appear behind the center
                        plane.

 ```

 ## Results